man455/wordpress-job-manager/readme.txt

 A plugin for managing job lists and job applications on your WordPress site.
 It supports all the features you need to manage your organisation's job openings.

-***WARNING:*** this is a **BETA** release of Job Manager, and it may contain bugs that will eat your data. **DO NOT** use it in a production environment.
-There will be a stable release of 0.7 in mid April, please wait until then before upgrading production.
-If you have time to test it in your development environment, please do so, and [let me know any bugs you run into](http://code.google.com/p/wordpress-job-manager/issues/list).
-You can download the current stable release, [version 0.6.6, here](http://wordpress.org/extend/plugins/job-manager/download/)!

 Do you speak a language other than English?
 Do you have time to translate some strings?
 If so, I'd love to [hear from you](http://pento.net/contact/)!

 *    *Job Listing*